 The Department of Occupational Therapy at the University of Pittsburgh is one of the leading academic departments in the profession of occupational therapy.
 Our advanced practice programs provide expanded education and mentoring to occupational therapy practitioners trained domestically and internationally, supporting their development as master practitioners, clinical educators, and professional leaders.
 Read the full message from our Department Chair.

-Learn more about the role of OTs in health care and access our recent newsletter to find out how Pitt OT is making a difference.
+Learn more about the role of OTs in health care.

 Why Choose Pitt OT?